jimba86/jimba86.github.io/_posts/Cyber/Cyber - General/Cyber/2023-06-22-Repojacking.md

 ---
 layout: post
-title: "Why is cyber so important for people and business"
+title: "What is Repojacking"
-subtitle: "Why is cyber so important for people and business"
+subtitle: "Repojacking- What is it and how to protect yourself from it"
 category: Cyber - General
 tags: Cyber
 ---